Bleu Horses

 The Bleu Horses is a set of 39 horse sculptures made primarily of steel and permanently installed on a hillside off Highway 287 just north of Three Forks, Montana.
 The name of the installation is taken from a color of horse known as a blue roan, though the live animal color is closer to gray.
-The horse sculptures were created and set up by artist Jim Dolan of Belgrade, Montana, who previously had created other complex outdoor sculptures over the previous 30 years, including a herd of elk placed upon the lawn of a bank in Bozeman, and a fly fisherman sculpture in Ennis.
+The horse sculptures were created and set up by artist Jim Dolan of Belgrade, Montana, who previously had created other complex outdoor sculptures over the last 30 years, including a herd of elk placed upon the lawn of a bank in Bozeman, and a fly fisherman sculpture in Ennis.
 He also donated four of his sculptures at Montana State University (MSU), and installed a flock of geese in the terminal of Bozeman Yellowstone International Airport.

 Background

 Dolan spent 15 months and his own money to create, transport and install the horses as a gift to the people of Montana.
 When he moved to Montana from California in 1966, he intended to live there permanently and be an asset to the state: "I always knew that someday I’d have a specific project ...
 I decided [in 2013], on my 64th birthday, this is what I would do".
 The horse sculptures were installed on Kamp Hill on land owned by Dean Folkvord of Wheat Montana on 160 acres acre that is not suitable for farming.
 Folkvord came up with the idea of using Kamp Hill when Dolan stopped into the Wheat Montana Bakery for coffee and expressed frustration to Folkvord about his difficulties finding an appropriate site for installing the horses he was creating.
 The site is along U.S. 287 just north of mile marker 104.
 There is a pull-off and a thin trail leading up the hill to the herd.